-HistoryIn the 1850s, Chinese immigrants arrived in Lower Manhattan in relatively few numbers.
+HistoryIn the 1850's, Chinese immigrants arrived in Lower Manhattan in relatively few numbers.
 The Chinese Exclusion Act of 1882 essentially halted any influx of such individuals, who had already established an ethnic enclave.
 Despite the restrictions, the community in Chinatown continued to grow and thrive by modest standards.
 The earliest arrivals to Chinatown were mostly Cantonese-speaking people.
 The Immigration and Nationality Act of 1965 dramatically changed the demographics of the district.
 This legislation has allowed Mandarin-speaking immigrants to settle in Chinatown.
 Consequently, Little Fuzhou and Little Hong Kong have established a solid presence in an area that has been traditionally dominated by Cantonese culture.
 Manhattan's Chinatown remains one of the largest Chinese diaspora communities in North America.
+Click to book your SoHo, Little Italy and Chinatown walking tour.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.